-Screen Setup
+Screen Setup Menu Item

-the Screen Setup menu item is highlighted in the EVIC.
-Push and release the RIGHT arrow button to enter the Screen Setup sub-menu.
+Push and release the UP $\triangle$ or DOWN $\nabla$ arrow button until the Screen Setup menu item is highlighted in the EVIC.
+Push and release the RIGHT $\triangleright$ arrow button to enter the Screen Setup submenu.
 The Screen Setup feature allows you to change what information is displayed in the instrument cluster as well as the location that information is displayed.